tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 - and a *pseudo-class selector* that adds a rollover effect
 - BTW - as HTML files get larger, we generally start to split them up by moving the JavaScript and CSS to separate files (in this class you won't have to to worry about doing this, unless you really want to)
 - ***YOU DO:***
-  - in order to be ready for your next TTRPG session, add D4, D8, D12 and D100  "dice" to the apo and get them functioning
+  - in order to be ready for your next TTRPG session, add D4, D8, D12 and D100  "dice" to the app and get them functioning
   - give each button a unique background color
   - optional: can you get the app to display a history of the numbers that were rolled, one on each line?
 With the most recent roll at the "top"?
 Make it so!
     - hint: the `.innerHTML` property of HTML elements will be helpful!